 “You could hear the shrieks of women, the wailing of infants, and the shouting of men; some were calling their parents, others their children or their wives, trying to recognize them by their voices.
 People bewailed their own fate or that of their relatives, and there were some who prayed for death in their terror of dying.
 Many besought the aid of the gods, but still more imagined there were no gods left, and that the universe was plunged into eternal darkness for evermore.”

-The next morning, the cone of the volcano collapsed, triggering a hundred mile an hour avalanche of mud and ash that flooded Pompeii, just a little over five miles away, destroying everything in its path.
-Pompeii and its smaller neighboring village of Herculaneum disappeared, and were only discovered by accident during the construction of Charles of Bourbon's palace in 1738.
-Miraculously, the two cities were nearly perfectly preserved under layers of ash.
+The next morning, the cone of the volcano collapsed, triggering a hundred mile an hour avalanche of mud and ash that flooded Pompeii, just a little over five miles away, and destroyed everything in its path.
+Pompeii and its smaller neighboring village of Herculaneum disappeared, and were only discovered by accident during the construction of King Charles III of Bourbon’s palace in 1738.
+Miraculously, the two cities were nearly perfectly preserved under calcified layers of ash.

-About 3/4 of Pompeii's 165 acres have been excavated, and some 1,150 bodies have been discovered out of an estimated 2,000 thought to have died in the city when it was destroyed.
+About 3/4 of Pompeii’s 165 acres have been excavated, and some 1,150 bodies have been discovered out of an estimated 2,000 thought to have died in the disaster.
 This means that the vast majority of the city of 20,000 fled at the first signs of the volcanic activity.
 The plaster casts of the men, women, children, and animals of Pompeii were primarily made in the mid 1800s.
-The building they were originally housed in suffered extensive damage in WWII, and they are now located in several places around the city.

 The Antiquarium, near the Forum, once held most of the plaster casts.
 It was damaged during Allied bombing in 1943, and has been closed since 1978 for restoration.